Get $10 Off the Most Meaningful Gift I’ve Ever Given (Perfect for Mother’s Day)

 Last year, my sisters and I gave one of the best gifts ever to my dad.
-It’s called StoryWorth and I’m telling you, it isn’t just meaningful… it’s life-changing.
+It’s called StoryWorth and I’m telling you, it isn’t just meaningful, it’s life-changing and a wonderful idea for gifting for Mother’s Day.

 My sisters and I got to experience the incredible and emotional process of gifting StoryWorth and reading my dad’s answers to questions we had never really had the chance to ask him before.
 We laughed, we cried, and our father-daughter bonds grew immensely over the course of the past year.